 Prerequisites and Other Registration Restrictions: Open to all except first year students.
-Requires approval of the faculty member who will supervise the student.
+Requires approval and issuance of a SPN from the faculty member who will supervise the student.
 Once approval is acquired, the faculty member issues the student a special permission number.

 Description: This course is designed to provide credits for students engaged in educational activities that differ from research activities.
 Students are eligible to register for this course if they are: (1) assigned a project (report, topic or literature review, etc.) under the guidance of a faculty member; or (2) serving as a teaching assistant for a course (such as Animal Nutrition and Animal Physiology Labs), or act as a coordinator/supervisor (Animal Handling, Fitting and Exhibition).

 Assessments: A syllabus or Learning Contract is drafted by the faculty member overseeing the project or assistantship.
 Included in each syllabus or contract should be a description of an assessment that is based on completing teaching assistant or coordinator/supervisor activities and/or performance of assigned tasks and projects.
 The completed syllabus or contact and graded assessments are sent to the Undergraduate Program Director every semester.
 See below for template documents.